 The company operates through several segments: the Americas, EMEA, and APAC.
-The Americas comprises North, South, and Central America and includes revenue primarily from the US, Canada, Brazil, and Mexico.
+The Americas comprises North, South, and Central America and includes revenue primarily from the US, Brazil, Canada, and Mexico.
 The EMEA segment consists of Quiksilver's Europe, Middle East, and Africa business and includes revenue from continental Europe, the UK, and South Africa.
-The company's APAC segment covers Australia, New Zealand, and Asia, and generates sales primarily from Australia, Japan, New Zealand, and Indonesia.
+The company's APAC segment covers Australia, New Zealand, and Asia, and generates sales primarily from Australia, Indonesia, Japan, and New Zealand.

 Sales and Marketing

-To connect with its youthful audience, Quiksilver's advertising efforts include sponsoring athletes (including skateboarder Tony Hawk), world-class boardriding contests, magazine and online ads, retail signage, television programs, surf camps, skate park tours, and social media.
-In fiscal 2012, Quiksilver spent $111 million on advertising and promotions, down from $124 million in 2011.
+To connect with its youthful audience, Quiksilver's advertising efforts include sponsoring athletes, hosting world-class boardriding contests, magazine and online ads, retail signage, television programs, surf camps, skate park tours, and social media.
+In fiscal 2014, Quiksilver spent $78 million on advertising and promotions, down from $93 million in 2013.

-The company is also looking at a new store concept which includes all its hard and soft goods and all brands under one roof.
-Test stores have opened in Europe and one is planned for Venice, California.
+The company is also testing a new store concept, which includes all its hard and soft goods and all brands under one roof.
+Test stores have opened in Europe and in Venice, California.

 Quiksilver has ventured into personal care products -- a relatively new niche for the company -- for its namesake and Roxy lines.
 Through an exclusive worldwide licensing agreement,

 develops and distributes Roxy fragrance, sun care, skin care, and related items, as well as Quiksilver sun care and other products through 2017.

 Going forward, Quiksilver faces increased competition from athletic footwear and apparel giant